elwiderman/shadystuffs/wp-content/plugins/print-invoices-packing-slip-labels-for-woocommerce/readme.txt

 15. Support for RTL languages using Add-on
 16. Supports different document types
 17. Invoice general settings
+18. Ubl Invoice settings

 == Changelog ==

+= 4.7.1 2024-10-28 =
+* [Fix] - Resolved "Uncaught Error: Class 'WT_WC_Product' not found" when using premium add-ons.
+* [Fix] - Addressed migration issues from order statuses to WooCommerce order email classes that were introduced in version 4.7.0.

+= 4.7.0 2024-10-23 =
+* [New] - Introduced the Beta version of UBL (XML) invoice support.
+* [Enhancement] - Extended UBL invoice support for PEPPOL, Romania, Austria, the Netherlands, Italy, and Spain
+* [Enhancement] - Updated the invoice PDF attachment to be based on the order email rather than the order status in the form wizard and invoice settings.
+* [Enhancement] - Added a dedicated button for UBL invoice printing on the order listing and details pages.
+* [Enhancement] - Introduced an option to request new features.

 = 4.6.2 2024-09-26 =
 * [Fix] - Compatibility issues with the WOOCS Currency Switcher.